 The response may be accompanied by a supplemental record appendix containing such additional portions of the record that were before the trial court and are necessary for adjudication, and which the movant failed to include in its record appendix.

-Prior to filing any response or opposition, counsel should call the clerk's office to determine whether the single justice intends to request such.
+Before filing any response or opposition, counsel should call the clerk's office to determine whether the single justice intends to request one.

-Hearings are not routinely granted; therefore, the petition should be complete.
+Hearings are not routinely granted; therefore, the motion should be complete on its face.
 If a hearing is scheduled, the single justice will set the date, time, and place for the hearing.
-Some single justices, in their discretion, will allow the hearing to take place by telephone conference call.
+Some single justices, in their discretion, will allow the hearing to take place by videoconference.

 Contact